-Since 2007, Catholic Charities Kicks for Kids has paired up with area churches, Payless Shoe Source and to collect funds to buy new school shoes for 5,550 children.
-Most of the families receiving shoe vouchers are current or former clients of Catholic Charities.
+Since 2007, Catholic Charities Kicks for Kids has paired up with area churches, Payless Shoe Source and to collect funds to buy new school shoes for 6,000 children.
+All of the families receiving shoe vouchers are current or former clients of Catholic Charities.
 However, the agency spokesman says the need is growing every year as CCDBR expands the geographic range and client groups included in the drive.

 “Last year one fourth grader told me, showing off a pair of sneakers, ‘My sisters didn’t have them before me!
 These are all MINE!’” recounted Aguillard.
 “Her mom said these were the first new shoes the girl had ever owned.”

 “In the summer, utility bills soar, and grocery lists get longer.
 By the time school rolls around, there's not a lot left over in the household budget for school supplies, uniforms and classroom fees which can add up to well over $400 for a small family,” said Aguillard.

 “Other great organizations collect school supplies and uniforms,” said David Aguillard, Executive Director of CCDBR, “but none were providing new shoes.”

 Each year Payless Shoe Source gives a discount on the shoes, opens early with extra staff at designated locations, and stocks up on popular styles for the “Kicks for Kids” program.
 Parents arrive with vouchers in hand to help their children make their selection.

 “The agency needs another $10,000 if we want to make our goal of helping 800 children for the new school year,” said Aguillard.
 “Otherwise we’ll have to make some unhappy phone calls.”

 “Each year, our staff and volunteers look forward to the day when the kids make their selections,” said Aguillard.
 “The parents feel blessed by the opportunity to receive new shoes for school for each of their children.”